Generalized Hall currents in topological insulators and superconductors: Interactions

 First we examine more closely how the calculations for free fermions were done.
 Our method followed the work of Callan and Harvey \cite{Callan:1984sa}, which in turn used the methods developed by Goldstone and Wilczek \cite{Goldstone:1981kk}.
 We computed the generalized Hall current in a derivative expansion, integrating out the fermions in a background field.
 In the $d=1+1$ example, this background field was a complex scalar field, and we obtained a contribution to the current proportional to $\partial_\mu\theta = i\phi^*\overleftrightarrow {\partial_\mu} \phi/|\phi|^2$.
 Recall that the index was defined in \eq{indform} as the integral of the divergence of the generalized Hall current in the limit that the doubled fermion's mass $M$ tended to zero.
 As seen in \eq{inddef}, the mass $M$ was introduced as an infrared cutoff, and in the Ward-Takahashi identity for the current in \eq{WI}, \beq \partial^\mu \CJ_\mu^\chi = 2M\bar\Psi\Gamma_\chi\Psi - \CA\ , \eeq where $\CA=0$.
 The nonzero divergence indicating the existence of the mass less edge state comes from the $2M\bar\Psi\Gamma_\chi\Psi $ term on the right hand side, in the limit that $M\to 0$, where $M$ serves as an IR regulator.
 In our calculation, the inverse dependence on $|\phi|^2$ is the sign of an infrared divergence regulated by $\vev{\phi}$ -- it was because the background field served as an IR regulator that we could set the parameter $M$ in \eq{indform} to zero before computing the Feynman diagrams.
-We rejected $M$ as the IR regulator, since the fermion operator $\CD$ did not have normalizable zeromodes and hence had vanishing index without background fields with nontrivial spatial topology.
-Thus the calculation was performed as if the fermions were fully gapped by the background field.
-This was clearly false, since we were studying systems with an exact zeromode.
-The current we computed cannot be valid near the zeromode since the fermion is not gapped there and the derivative expansion in the background field breaks down.
+We replaced $M$ by a spatially varying $\phi$ field as the IR regulator so that a nonzero index of the fermion operator $\CD$ would indicate there was a massless edge state when $\phi$ was removed.
+The calculation was performed as if the fermions were fully gapped by by $\phi$.
+This is clearly false, since we were studying systems with an exact zeromode.
+The current we computed cannot be valid in the region where the zeromode wave function is appreciable since the fermion is not gapped there and the derivative expansion in the background field breaks down.
 However, since the index is proportional to $\int \partial_\mu\CJ_\mu$, it only depends on the current asymptotically far away from the localized zeromode, For that reason we were able to treat the fermion as gapped, and justify the derivative expansion.
 This is the same justification as for the Callan-Harvey calculation \cite{Callan:1984sa}.